The First Week of Every Consulting Engagement Is Wasted. Here's How to Take It Back.

 When you stop being your client's project manager during intake, something interesting happens.
 You actually get to be a consultant.

 The hours you reclaim aren't just efficiency gains.
-They're hours that go back into the work your clients are actually paying for: diagnosis, analysis, and the strategic thinking that turns an audit into a transformation roadmap.
+They're hours that go back into the work your clients are actually paying for: diagnosis, analysis, and the strategic thinking that turns a diagnostic into an action plan.

 One consultant told me the shift felt like "getting paid to think again instead of getting paid to chase documents."
 That's the right framing.